Equinix extends digital edge with new data centre in Perth

 "As a trusted advisor to our customers across the globe, we are committed to investing and expanding our platform and facilities to accelerate their digital transformation journeys," he says.

-"Following our ME2 IBX data centre in Melbourne opening at the beginning of the year, we are delighted to announce our plan to open a third data centre in Perth, which is fast becoming an important jumping-off point for businesses looking for fast, secure and low-latency connectivity to the rest of the world.
+"Following our ME2 IBX data center in Melbourne opening at the beginning of the year, we are delighted to announce our plan to open a third data center in Perth, which is fast becoming an important jumping-off point for businesses looking for fast, secure and low-latency connectivity to the rest of the world.